跳到主要内容

 Semaphore

-Semaphore is an important synchronization primitive to coordinate the visits of different threads to shared memory, preventing the race condition 竞态.
+Semaphore is an important synchronization primitive for coordinating access by different threads to shared resources and preventing race conditions.

 Semaphores are more flexible than Mutex and thus can lead to less stable code, since it does not have an ownership mechanism like Mutex.